Skip to content

 Revoked key a1b2c3d4-....

-revoke is a soft-revoke — the row stays in our audit table, but every subsequent request from the key returns 401 invalid_grant.
+revoke is a soft-revoke — the row stays in the audit table, but every subsequent request from the key returns 401 Unauthorized.
 There’s no undo.

 Terminal window